 So we need you, the residents of Cambridge, to help us plant more trees.

 Planting a tree in your garden will make a positive contribution to combating climate change.
-It will provide a habitat for pollinating insects and other wildlife, and the increased canopy cover will support greater biodiversity.
+It will provide a habitat for pollinating insects and other wildlife and support greater biodiversity.

 If you don’t have space yourself, you could give one as a gift to a friend or family member.
 If you’re a new parent we’ll give you a free tree as part of our free trees for babies scheme.